Thrombocytes (platelets)

 • platelets contain three types of granules

-• dense (delta) granules (ADP, ATP, Ca2+, serotonin)
+• dense (delta) granules (containing ADP, ATP, Ca2+, serotonin)

-• gamma granules (with lysosomal enzymes)
+• gamma granules (containing lysosomal enzymes)

 Platelet